JosephCottam/AbstractRendering/README.md

 the transfer function.
 It is a proof-of-concept for one form of distributed rendering supported by the Abstract Rendering system.
 The readme in that directory also describes how to use this demonstration application.

+The "python" directory contains an implementation of Abstract Rendering using numpy and Blaze (optional).
+README.md in that directory provides details on the python implementation.